Research

 4 Department of Biostatistics and Epidemiology, University of Oklahoma Health Sciences Center, Oklahoma City, OK 73190

-Corresponding Author: Spero R. Cataland, M.D., Department of Internal Medicine, Ohio State University College of Medicine and Public Health, 320 W. 10th Ave., 306B Starling Loving Hall, Columbus, OH 43210, Telephone: (614) 293-2887; Fax: (614) 293-7529, Email: This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it
+Corresponding Author: Spero R. Cataland, M.D., Department of Internal Medicine, Ohio State University College of Medicine and Public Health, 320 W. 10th Ave., 306B Starling Loving Hall, Columbus, OH 43210, Telephone: (614) 293-2887; Fax: (614) 293-7529, Email: This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 The publisher's final edited version of this article is available at Am J Hematol